 After immersing yourself in the hustle and bustle of Morocco’s medina madness, fancy mellowing in the quieter fishing village of Moulay Bousselham?

-Travelling from Meknès, this village is easy to reach as it is only a 1.5-hour train trip to Souk El Arbaa, followed by a 45-minute Collective Taxi ride to this quaint seaside town.
+Travelling from Meknès, this village is easy to reach as it is only a 1.5-hour train trip to Souk El Arbaa, followed by a 45-minute Collective Taxi ride to the quaint seaside town of Moulay Bousselham.

 - Something to bare in mind is that it appears that in Souk El Arbaa, the taxi drivers have their own territories.
 You will not be picked up unless you are in the correct ‘territory’.
 Both frustrating and annoying.
 Unless you know this prior to arriving, you could be wandering around aimlessly.

 - Don’t expect a brand new or half-decent vehicle as typically, these taxis are rundown old Mercs and nothing flash.
 Although as long as you get from A to B, what does it matter?
-It’s part of the adventure, so go with the flow.
+It’s part of the adventure, so go with the flow – you’re in Morocco.

 What to do in Moulay Bousselham